vizzuhq/vizzu-lib/README.md

 ![Example chart](https://vizzuhq.github.io/vizzu-lib-doc/readme/example.gif)

+# FAQ

+You can find answers to the most frequently asked questions about using the library in our [FAQ](FAQ.md).

+# Projects

+List of external projects (extensions, bindings, templates, etc) for Vizzu: [Projects](PROJECTS.md).

 # Contributing

 We welcome contributions to the project, visit our [wiki page](https://github.com/vizzuhq/vizzu-lib/wiki) for further info.

-# Projects

-List of external projects (extensions, bindings, templates, etc) for Vizzu: [Projects](PROJECTS.md).

 # Contact